Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 Is there a better alternative?

 Finding a machine in its distinct class — that is, 15.6-inch 2-in-1s — is a challenge.
 At least, finding ones that are as high-quality and offer the same value is difficult.
-The Lenovo Yoga 710 comes closest, offering a 4K display, the same Core i7-7500U processor, 16GB RAM, GTX 940MX GPU, but with only a 256GB SSD for $1250.
-But the battery is significantly smaller at 53 watt-hours, and there’s no active pen support, making the Spectre x360 15 the better option.
+The closest match is the Lenovo Yoga 720 15, which offers a quad-core seventh-generation Intel Core i7-7700HQ CPU, 16GB of RAM, a 512GB SSD, and an Nvidia GeForce GTX 1050 2GB GPU for a similar $1,500.
+We found it to be a compelling option for someone looking for better gaming chops in a 2-in-1 machine, but it still fell behind the Spectre x360 15 in our estimation based on a mediocre display and more modest battery life.

 The DT Accessory Pack

 At the same time, the Spectre x360 also competes against higher-end notebooks like the new Dell XPS 15.
-While Dell’s machine has a quad-core Intel Core i7 processor option and Nvidia Geforce GTX 1050 GPU, and thus offers higher performance, it’s also significantly more expensive at $2,000 with similar RAM and storage.
+While Dell’s machine has a seventh-generation quad-core Intel Core i7 processor option and Nvidia Geforce GTX 1050 GPU, and thus offers higher performance, it’s also significantly more expensive at $2,150 with similar RAM and storage.
 That’s $500 more than the Spectre x360 15, so if you don’t need the XPS 15’s workstation-level performance, you can save some money with the HP and gain occasional 2-in-1 functionality.

 Finally, the Spectre x360 15 also competes against Microsoft’s Surface Book, as both are large 2-in-1s with active pens.
 The Surface Book’s “clipboard” tablet component is much lighter and more comfortable to carry around than the Spectre x360 15 in tablet mode.
 Pen support is similar between the two, as is performance, and so if your tablet use doesn’t require carrying it around in one hand, then the Spectre x360 15 is an interesting alternative — and it offers a $1,300 savings over the equivalent Surface Book with Performance Base.
+Microsoft might be refreshing the Surface Book at an upcoming event in October 2017, and so that’s something to keep an eye out for.

 How long will it last?

-The Spectre x360 15 uses a seventh-generation Intel Core i7 processor, includes a USB Type-C port with Thunderbolt 3, and supports Windows Hello and an active pen.
+With its latest refresh, the Spectre x360 15 uses an eighth-generation Intel Core i7 processor, includes a USB Type-C port with Thunderbolt 3, and supports Windows Hello and an active pen.
 Those are some of the latest and most relevant current technologies, and they should keep the machine cruising along for a good while.
 The 1TB SSD option means you’ll be able to store tons of apps and files, and so that component should last for some time as well.
-The Nvidia GeForce GTX 940MX is an older GPU, however, and so graphics performance will likely be the first aspect of the machine to become obsolete.
+The Nvidia GeForce MX150 is also a newer GPU, and although it’s still an entry-level option it’s the latest entry-level option available.

 Should you buy it?